 Adding to this shift, changes in the job market and the influence of online culture have made traditional career paths less appealing.
 Many young people now view content creation and social media as viable alternatives to college degrees.
 As a result, higher education is often seen more as a stepping stone to credentials than a meaningful developmental journey.

-Consider computer science: even at leading tech companies like Google, where AI generates a quarter of the code, knowing specific programming languages is less important than the ability to think critically, solve problems, and apply logic.
+Consider computer science: even at leading tech companies like Google, where AI generates code, knowing specific programming languages is less important than the ability to think critically, solve problems, and apply logic.
 These core skills are what prepare students to adapt and thrive.

-Research shows that when students understand why they’re being challenged and when educators treat them with respect—they rise to meet those expectations.
-As AI continues to evolve, timeless skills like critical thinking, perseverance, and ethical reflection will remain essential.
+Research shows that when students understand why they’re being challenged—and when educators treat them with respect—they rise to meet those expectations.
+As AI in classrooms continues to evolve, timeless skills like critical thinking, perseverance, and ethical reflection will remain essential.

 College should be more than a credential.
 It’s a formative experience that helps students build the mindset and capabilities they need for a future no one can fully predict.